OpenSourceEconomics/econ-project-templates/docs/src/faq.rst

   - ''Register Anaconda as my default Python 3.x''.
 Finish installation.

-4. Manually add Anaconda to path by following the instructions that can be found `here <https://www.computerhope.com/issues/ch000549.htm>`_.
+4. Navigate to the folder containing your Anaconda distribution.
+This folder contains multiple subfolders.
+Please add the path to the folder called `condabin` to your *PATH* environmental variable.
+This path should end in `Anaconda3/condabin`.
+You can add paths to your *PATH* by following these `instructions <https://www.computerhope.com/issues/ch000549.htm>`_.

 5. Now open Windows Powershell and initialize it for full conda use by running